 Can You Actually Smell the Aroma of Sake with Ochoko?

 One professional judge answered her troubling question.
 The answer was a ‘No’.

 He told her that ‘No, they can’t smell the aroma out of an ochoko’ as she guessed.
-Then he explained further, ‘It’s exaggerating to say they can’t smell the aroma at all.
-Sake has been traditionally judged its quality by the taste rather than the aroma’, meaning the taste of Sake is the important factor and not the aroma.
+Then he explained further, ‘It’s exaggerating to say they can’t smell the fragrance at all.
+Sake has been traditionally judged its quality by the taste rather than the aroma’, meaning the taste of Sake is the important factor and not the fragrance.

 Aroma Became Significant after the Ginjo Type was Developed

 Aroma became a more significant factor in Sake qualities after the fragrant Ginjo type emerged in the market and became popular around 1970s.
 Until then, a quality of Sake was generally determined by the taste.

 Nowadays, fragrant Sake is increasingly popular and some Sake attracts people by its beautiful aroma.
 It may be about time we used a wine glass for tastings, especially in competitions.
 Then Sake might be more accessible and popular in the food & beverage industry worldwide.